jonnysfarmer/project-1/README.md

 #### Movement & the chase
 The basic movement function of the Ghosts were simple.
 I made the class Ghost more specific than than of 'empty' or 'fruit' so it did not need to replace it like that of PAC-MAN.

-The logic of the chase.
 The Ghosts have 4 different movement functions with a specific order.
-ULDR (Up, Right, Down, Left), with this function, the Ghost will always try and move up first, if that is not possible, it will then try move Right and so on.
+With the ULDR (Up, Left, Down, Right) function, the Ghost will always try and move up first, if that is not possible, it will then try move Right and so on.
 The other functions are LDRU, DRUL, RULD.

 The logic is that if the Ghost is on the same Row or Column as Pacman - it will always chase it directly.

 If it is not, there is a counter.
-Every multiple of 2 it will try and move vertically towards it, and every odd number it will try and move horizontally towards PAC-MAN.
+Every multiple of 2 the Ghost will try and move vertically towards PAC-MAN, and every odd number it will try and move horizontally towards PAC-MAN.
 This creates a chase function with some random variance.
 The Ghosts also push their last co-ordinates to an array and are not allowed to go back on themselves (similar to the original PAC-MAN).

 This logic reverses when PAC-MAN has the class of 'activate' once he eats a pill.
 The Ghosts then actively run away from PAC-MAN to avoid being eaten.